-Management Fees:
+Wealth Management Fees:

-Our fees are billed in advance or arrears as negotiated, based on the value of the account or related accounts at the beginning of each billing period and are capped at 2.50% annually.
+Our wealth management fees are billed in advance or arrears as negotiated, based on the value of the account or related accounts at the beginning of each billing period and are capped at 2.50% annually inclusive of any asset management fees charged by KWM.

-The initial fee is based on the month clients begin using KWM's services.
+The initial fee is based on the month clients begin using KWM's wealth management services.
 Fees will be deducted every 3 months after the initial month so each client ends up on one of the following three billing cycles:

-- 1. Jan, Apr, Jul, Oct.
+1. Jan, Apr, Jul, Oct.

-- 2. Feb, May, Aug, Nov.

-- 3. Mar, Jun, Sep, Dec.
+- 2. Feb, May, Aug, Nov. - 3.
+Mar, Jun, Sep, Dec.